Parliamentwatch: Moderation

 All questions are read by a team of moderators to make sure they are within the moderation code, which prohibits insulting statements, incitement, discrimination, questions concerning private life, and requests that are bound to discretion.

 Questions that violate the code are not activated and published, but the politician is informed about the incident.
 Beyond that, the project is strongly committed to neutrality and stays above party politics.
 In addition to general information about deputies, their voting behavior in issues that attract special public attention is documented.

 Statistics

-In average, the website counts 6,800 visitors a day and about three million page impressions per month.
+On average, the website counts 6,800 visitors a day and about three million page impressions per month.
 More than 80% of all MPs of the federal parliament answer questions through Parliament Watch.
 In Germany, the project covers the federal parliament, the European parliament, nine state parliaments and 54 parliaments on the communal level.
 All in all the digital voters' memory counts 143,507 questions and 115,921 answers (as of 31 January 2013).